 Alex has not been feeling himself for about a year now.
 His family and friends are worried too.
 Alex started a new job about this time last year, and he took it by storm.
 He is the online sales manager for a pawn shop, and Alex’s first six months were on fire.
 He tripled his predecessor’s sales numbers.
 Alex worked long days with an energy that never seemed to end.
 He would even go out after work, partying and celebrating his success.
 Alex also shopped—buying anything and everything he wanted.
 But things changed.
 These days, it is as if Alex is a completely different person.
 His contagious energy is now a dry well.
 His sales numbers have dried up as well.
-Many days, he cannot accomplish even small task at work, if he even gets out of bed at all.
+Many days, he cannot accomplish even small tasks at work, if he even gets out of bed at all.

 Alex’s friends are concerned.
 This dramatic change does not feel healthy, and they are wondering if something bigger may be happening to Alex.
 They are wondering if he may have Bipolar Depression.